Spin until your heart’s content

 There’s a reason that spin classes are getting more popular every year at gyms and health clubs, with spinning currently the number two most popular choice for exercises classes at gyms.
 (Losing out to Yoga, if you’re wondering!)

 As always on HGE, we’re not interested in someone saying “hey, spin cycling is really good for you!”
 We like the science and the hard facts here.
 So is this a good form of exercise?

-A recent study was the first of it’s kind into spin cycling.
-It was unique in that it combined the different health benefits of indoor cycling, where previous studies had looked at one specific effect such as how indoor cycling effected blood pressure.
+A recent study was the first of its kind into spin cycling.
+It was unique in that it combined the different health benefits of indoor cycling, where previous studies had looked at one specific effect such as how indoor cycling affected blood pressure.